mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 As before windowed store for deduplication needs to be configured.
-Because deduplication is done in a very short window (10 seconds or so), the logging to backed internal Kafka topic is disable at all.
+Because deduplication is done in a very short window (10 seconds or so), the logging to backed internal Kafka topic is disabled at all.
 If one of the stream instance fails, we will get some duplicates during this short window, not a big deal.

 ``` scala StoreBuilders